Bad Girls (1994 film): Critical response

-Bad Girls received overwhelmingly negative reviews from critics upon its release and currently holds a 13% "Rotten" rating on Rotten Tomatoes based on 24 reviews, with an average score of 3.6/10.
+Bad Girls received overwhelmingly negative reviews from critics upon its release and as of 2021 holds a 13% "Rotten" rating on Rotten Tomatoes based on 23 reviews.
 Audiences surveyed by CinemaScore gave Bad Girls a grade of "B-" on a scale of A+ to F.

 On April 22, 1994, Roger Ebert wrote for the Chicago Sun-Times: "What a good idea, to make a Western about four tough women.
 And what a sad movie."
 He concluded, "The failure of 'Bad Girls' is all the more poignant because the actresses are at the top of their forms right now, and could have been inspired by a more ambitious production.
 Think of Stowe in 'Blink,' MacDowell in 'Four Weddings And A Funeral,' Masterson in 'Fried Green Tomatoes,' Barrymore in 'Gun Crazy.'
 Better still, see them in those films, and reflect how lame they seem in this concoction."

 Janet Maslin of The New York Times ridiculed the film as "Cowpoke Barbie" and commented the only positive aspect to the film was its cast.
 Maslin said Stowe gives the film's most interesting performance, but she lamented Masterson has so little to do.
 She also commented "Jonathan Kaplan directs 'Bad Girls' in a surprisingly stilted manner, without the slightest feel for the western genre in either its traditional or neo-feminist forms.
 The film feels stiff and looks awkward, despite Mr. Kaplan's usually serious, accomplished way of telling a story."

 The Morning Call praised the film's production values, saying "the authentic-appearing sets give one a sense of the 1890s west in the waning days of the American frontier.
 Filter-laden cinematography imparts a lived-in, burnished look to the west Texas landscape where the movie was partly made".
 It said "the best performance among the female leads is by Drew Barrymore, as Lilly Laronette, who chews the tobacco out of the pulp fiction script", but lamented that the film squanders the talents of Stowe, MacDowell, and Masterson.

 In a retrospective review for Grantland, Molly Lambert wrote, "Bad Girls is a campy romp that's never very much fun.
 Madeleine Stowe has the most to do as tomboy Cody Zamora, Andie MacDowell is better than usual as a Southern belle madame, Mary Stewart Masterson wears prairie dresses, and Drew Barrymore shows her boobs."
 She added the outcome "is particularly disappointing because a Western about four prostitutes swearing vengeance has so much potential".